Asymptotic Distribution of Residues in Pascal's Triangle mod $p$: Conclusion

 \end{proof}

-For a fixed prime $p$, the formula $A_n(r)=\frac{\phi_p(n)}{p-1}+O(n^{\vartheta_\varepsilon})$ is significantly better than simply theorem \ref{the:1.3}, though it requires knowledge of the fundamental domain of that prime (specifically calculating it's $\vartheta_\varepsilon$.)
-On the other hand, theorem \ref{the:4.4} gives a slight improvement to theorem \ref{the:1.3}'s bound that applies to all primes.
-Finally, we finish with some conjectures.
+For a fixed prime $p$, the formula $A_n(r)=\frac{\phi_p(n)}{p-1}+O(n^{\vartheta})$ is significantly better than simply theorem \ref{the:1.2}, though it requires knowledge of the fundamental domain of that prime (specifically calculating it's $\vartheta$.)
+Moreover, a given prime also allows us to compute constants that give explicit bounds on $A_n(r)$.
+For example, if $\chi$ is the sole nonprinciple character mod $3$, then an exercise in summing the geometric series in theorem \ref{the:3.2} gives